 I Am My Sisters Keeper: Venus & Serena Celebrate Making History

-Serena Williams won her record 23rd Grand Slam against her sister, Venus this weekend, officially cementing herself as the #1 tennis player in the world.
+Serena Williams won her record 23rd Grand Slam against her sister Venus, in 2016, officially cementing herself as the #1 tennis player in the world.
 Period.
 There is no other.

-Serena, at 35, also became the oldest woman to win a Grand Slam singles title in the Open era, breaking her own record set at Wimbledon last year.
-Venus, 36, became the oldest Australian Open finalist in the Open era.
+Serena, when she was 35, also became the oldest woman to win a Grand Slam singles title in the Open era, breaking her own record set at Wimbledon.
+Venus, when she was 36, became the oldest Australian Open finalist in the Open era.

-“I’ve been chasing it for a really long time,” Serena said.
+“I’ve been chasing it for a really long time,” Serena said, now 37.
 “When it got on my radar, I knew I had an opportunity to get there, and I’m here.
 It’s a great feeling.
 No better place to do it than Melbourne.”